Aleksei Gastev: Scientific management

 In 1920, Gastev became the founder and Director of the Central Institute of Labour (CIT) (ru:Центральный институт труда) in Moscow, which he referred to as his "last work of art".
-The institute was encouraged by Lenin, who promised to allocate the initial funding of the project.
+The institute was encouraged by Lenin, who promised to allocate the initial funding for the project.
 The institution developed scientific approaches to work management, which in practical terms amounted to methods of training workers to perform mechanical operations in the most efficient way.
 Simple repetitive operations (like the cutting of materials with a chisel) were studied in great detail, allowing for more efficient operations to be developed.

 According to Figes (1996), Gastev "As the head of the Central Institute of Labor, established in 1920, he carried out experiments to train the workers so that they would end up acting like machines.
 Hundreds of identically dressed trainees would be marched in columns to their benches, and orders would be given out by buzzes from machines.
 The workers were trained to hammer correctly by holding a hammer attached to and moved by a hammering machine so that after half an hour they had internalized its mechanical rhythm.
 The same process was repeated for chiseling, filing, and other basic skills.
 Gastev's aim, by his own admission, was to turn the worker into a sort of 'human robot' (a word, not coincidently, derived from the Slavic noun robota meaning work).
 Since Gastev saw machines as superior to human beings, he thought this would represent an improvement in humanity."

+In 1921, in his article “Our Tasks” Alexei Gastev proposed a “social engineering” program based on the following principles of the scientific organization of labour in the socialist economy: